Chapter

 give myself a second because I knew damned well what he meant.
 And why

-our victory was on the horizon line.
-Because that was how it was
+our victory was on the horizon.
+Because that was how this was supposed

-supposed to work, why we’d fought so hard to get here, and why my head
+to work, why we’d fought so hard to get here, and why my head buzzed

 “Do what?”
 Enid asked.